Introduction

 • Identify use patterns for individual serial-numbered products.
 Capture power-on hours, miles driven, or machining cycles per month (for example).
 Also, try to categorize the amount of work they do per period.

-How to Increase Spare Parts Orders
+How to Grow Spare Parts Sales

 • Market the concept of genuine spare parts.
 Your website, marketing materials, service contracts and quotes, and shipping packages should indicate that you only use genuine spare parts.

 • Implement an e-commerce portal like GenAlpha, where the person ordering parts performs the process digitally.
-According to a recent McKinsey report, 71% of B2B respondents offer some form of e-commerce, and online sales now account for 34% of revenue for a typical organization.
+According to a recent McKinsey report, 71% of B2B respondents offer some form of e-commerce and online sales now account for 34% of revenue for a typical organization.

 The portal should, among other things, show when and how the requested items are being shipped and when they will arrive.
 The purchaser should be offered kits, special tools, instructions if needed, and return information for items that will be repaired.